-Learning and Development Programmes are provided to staff (on all levels) and Elected Members, including developing the leadership.
-We are working with teams and officers to ensure that the service is relevant and of a good quality, to 'fill gaps' in the provision and tailor titles to meet their needs.
+Learning and Development programmes are provided for staff (on all levels) and Elected Members, which includes developing leadership.
+We are working with teams and officers to ensure that the service is relevant, to 'fill gaps' in the provision and tailor titles to meet their needs.
 We promote and support individuals to take ownership of their own learning, and offer a range of learning methods that include the 'traditional' as well as innovative methods such as coaching and mentoring and learning through experience.